 We have an extensive security program that includes ongoing testing of our our hosted systems and products.
 We also undertake third party independent assessments of our Cloud products.

 Can we see the testing reports?

-We are migrating to our third party testing to a bug bounty model.
-Bug bounties generally do not result in reports however when the bounties go public, general statistics will be available via our bug bounty platform.
+We are migrating our third party security testing to a bug bounty model.
+Private bug bounties generally do not result in reports however when the bounties go public, general statistics will be available via our bug bounty partner platform.